The first two k-invariants of Top/O: Preliminaries and strategy

-This implies that the $k$-invariants in the cohomology of $\Top/\PL$ are pulled back from the cohomology of $\GG/\PL\langle 2 \rangle$.
-In the \cref{sec:madsenmilgram} we will understand the bottom map, in \cref{sec:cohomology} we will compute some relevant cohomology groups, and in \cref{sec:proofs} we will combine these results to prove \cref{prop:k1,prop:k2}.
+This implies that the classes $k_1$ and $k_2$ in the cohomology of $\Top/\PL$ are pulled back from the cohomology of $\GG/\PL\langle 2 \rangle$.
+In the \cref{sec:madsenmilgram} we will understand the bottom map, in \cref{sec:cohomology} we will compute some relevant cohomology groups, and in \cref{sec:proofs} we will combine these results to prove \cref{athm:k}.